 - A35.
 Paragraphs A15-A22 of this SLAuS provide relevant guidance in determining the nature and extent of work that may be assigned to internal auditors. - A36.
 In determining the nature of work that may be assigned to internal auditors, the external auditor is careful to limit such work to those areas that would be appropriate to be assigned.
 Examples of activities and tasks that would not be appropriate to use internal auditors to provide direct assistance include the following: - Discussion of fraud risks.
-However, the external auditors may make inquiries of internal auditors about fraud risks in the organization in accordance with SLAuS 315 (Revised). - Determination of unannounced audit procedures as addressed in SLAuS 240. - A37.
+However, the external auditors may make inquiries of internal auditors about fraud risks in the organization in accordance with SLAuS 315 (Revised 2019). - Determination of unannounced audit procedures as addressed in SLAuS 240. - A37.
 Similarly, since in accordance with SLAuS 505 the external auditor is required to maintain control over external confirmation requests and evaluate the results of external confirmation procedures, it would not be appropriate to assign these responsibilities to internal auditors.
-However, internal auditors may assist in assembling information necessary for the external auditor to resolve exceptions in confirmation responses. - A38.
-The amount of judgment involved and the risk of material misstatement are also relevant in determining the work that may be assigned to internal auditors providing direct assistance.
-For example, in circumstances where the valuation of accounts receivable is assessed as an area of higher risk, the external auditor could assign the checking of the accuracy of the aging to an internal auditor providing direct assistance.
-However, because the evaluation of the adequacy of the provision based on the aging would involve more than limited judgment, it would not be appropriate to assign that latter procedure to an internal auditor providing direct assistance.
+However, internal auditors may assist in assembling information necessary for the external auditor to resolve exceptions in confirmation responses.

-&lt;sup>29 SLAuS 315 (Revised), paragraph 6(a)
+&lt;sup>27 SLAuS 315 (Revised 2019), paragraph 14(a)

-SLAuS 505, External Confirmations, paragraphs 7 and 16
+&lt;sup>28 SLAuS 505, External Confirmations, paragraphs 7 and 16